Peder von Cappelen

 Peder von Cappelen (24 January 1763 – 11 March 1837) was a Norwegian merchant and politician.
-He was involved in timber trade and owner of ironworks, and a member of the Parliament of Norway.
+He was involved in timber trade and was an owner of ironworks.
+Cappelen was a member of the Parliament of Norway.

 Personal life

 Peder von Cappelen was born and raised at Mæla Manor in Gjerpen (Mæla gård i Gjerpen) in the municipality of Skien in Telemark, Norway.
 He was one of the sons of the wholesaler, timber merchant and ship owner Diderich von Cappelen (1734–1794) and his first wife Petronelle Pedersdatter Juel (1737–1785).
 He was the brother of Diderik von Cappelen and Ulrich Fredrich von Cappelen.